Engin-Boot/no-oggy-in-cs-kelkardish/README.md

 ## Method

 Seek and destroy.
-Itererating through the names, then deleting those starting with "oggy".
+Iterating through the names, then deleting those starting with "oggy".